 - Other family members

 More than one person may have parental responsibility for the same child at the same time as it is often shared.
 Furthermore, people sharing parental responsibility are expected to behave in a responsible way and consult with each other before making important decisions (except in an emergency) but if there is a serious disagreement, a court can be asked to decide the issues.

 Contact Us for Help

 Our Yorkshire-based family law team provides guidance on parental responsibilities from our offices in Leeds, York and Sheffield.
-For an initial discussion on the specific details of your case, or if you require assistance in applying for parental responsibility, contact our solicitors today using the details below.
+For an initial discussion on the specific details of your case, or if you require assistance in applying for parental responsibility, contact our solicitors today using the details on the enquiry form.